 Plant-microorganism interactions

-Plants directly and indirectly form the basis of our food chain.
-In their environment, plants are constantly in association with the microorganisms that make up their microbiota.
-Some of these microorganisms (bacteria, fungi, viruses, etc.) cause serious damage to crops, while others improve their overall health (nutrition, development or disease resistance).
-Understanding how plants react, adapt and eventually benefit from the presence of microorganisms in their environment is therefore a key strategy for meeting the challenges of both food production and food and feed safety.
+Plants are directly and indirectly the basis of our food chain.
+In their environment, plants are constantly associated with microorganisms that make up their microbiota.
+Some of these microorganisms (bacteria, fungi, viruses, etc.) seriously damage crops, while others improve their overall health (nutrition, development, or disease resistance).
+Therefore, one strategy for meeting the challenges of both production and animal and human food safety is to understand how plants react, adapt, and potentially benefit from the presence of microorganisms in their environment.

 Objectives

-Thanks to a balanced combination of academic and practical training (10-month laboratory internships divided between M1 and M2), the aim of the IPM course is to train students capable of describing and understanding the molecular mechanisms underlying the interactions of plants with their biotic environment.
-This course draws on the wealth of scientific expertise in this field within the MUSE I-Site (University of Montpellier, CIRAD, IRD, INRAE, CNRS, Institut Agro Montpellier).
+Thanks to a balanced combination of academic and practical training (10 months of laboratory internships spread across the M1 and M2 years), the IPM program aims to train students to describe and understand the molecular mechanisms underlying plant interactions with their biotic environment.
+This program draws on the wealth of scientific expertise in this field within the I-Site MUSE network (University of Montpellier, CIRAD, IRD, INRAE, CNRS, Institut Agro Montpellier).

 Training content